-The statistical properties of the Mott state are also revealed through the magnitudes $g^{(n)}(0)$ of the normalized correlation functions, as an alternative to the probability distribution $P(N_{\Omega})$.
-We determine $g^{(n)}(0)$ from the factorial moments of the detected atom number, transposing a well-known approach in quantum optics \cite{laiho2022}.
-The correlation functions of quantum optics \cite{glauber1963} are defined with normal ordering of the destruction operators, since a detected photon is destroyed and there is one photon less in the volume of measurement.
+transposing a well-known approach in quantum optics \cite{laiho2022}.
+The correlation functions of quantum optics \cite{glauber1963} are defined with normal ordering of the destruction operators since a detected photon is destroyed.
 Even if it is not always emphasized, the correlation functions in quantum optics are indeed calculated from the factorial moments, and it is remarkable that the corresponding quantities in classical statistics are also based on factorial moments \cite{goodmanbook}.
 In the experiments reported here, each detected He$^*$ atom is destroyed ({\it i.e.} it decays to its ground-state) and the results of quantum optics are directly transposed.
 As explained in section~\ref{FCS-purestates}, fully-contrasted correlation functions are measured only when computed in voxels of small size $\delta k \ll 2 \pi/L$.
 This requirement is more stringent than the one for measuring the probability distributions (see \ref{AppB}).